 There was a great sunset over the Vale of Glamorgan last night.
 Reminded me of a Turner painting.
-We get some great sunsets in South Wales.
+We get … Continue reading Sunset over the Vale of Glamorgan

 Last week we went to the National Eisteddfod of Wales in Llandow, in the Vale of Glamorgan.
 We were invited as guests of the Principality Building Society which was very nice.
 The Principality is Wales’ largest mutual building society and is the main sponsor of the National Eisteddfod choral competitions.